Australia Take Charge Of First Test After New Zealand Collapse - UrduPoint

 Australia Take Charge Of First Test After New Zealand Collapse

-Wellington, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) Australia seized control of the opening Test Friday after a miserable day for New Zealand left the hosts 217 runs adrift in Wellington and with a mountain to climb to stay in the match.
+Wellington, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) Australia seized control of the opening Test Friday after a miserable day for hosts New Zealand left them 217 runs adrift in Wellington and with a mountain to climb to stay in the match.

 The visitors finished on 13-2 in their second innings with nightwatchman Nathan Lyon not out six and opener Usman Khawaja on five after Steve Smith and Marnus Labuschagne departed cheaply.